Looking at advances in eye care, including the new eyedrop Vuity, which helps people see better

 The word derives from the Greek presby (elderly) plus opia (vision).
 As we age, the lens of the eye becomes less elastic.
 It loses the ability to change shape to focus images on the retina at the back of the eye.

-Treatment options include glasses, contact lenses or surgery.
+Treatment options include glasses, contact lenses and laser eye surgery.
 And, as of October 2021, eyedrops were approved to treat presbyopia.

 Here are a few examples of why from my own family’s experience.
 A few months ago, my son (who wears glasses for nearsightedness and astigmatism), started a new job.
 The very day before starting, his eyeglasses frame broke in half in a fashion impossible to glue together.
 Even in a big city like Chicago, it’s impossible to get same-day glasses on a Sunday.
 And even if you can find a place to produce a rush order, it will cost more.